-The I2S-bus specification defines a 3-wire serial bus using one data line, one clock line, and one word select signal.
-The basic I2S-bus connection has one master, which is always the master, and one slave.
-The I2S-bus interface on the LPC1768/67/66/65 provides a separate transmit and receive channel, each of which can operate as either a master or a slave.
+The l^2S -bus specification defines a 3-wire serial bus using one data line, one clock line, and one word select signal.
+The basic l^2S -bus connection has one master, which is always the master, and one slave.
+The l^2S -bus interface provides a separate transmit and receive channel, each of which can operate as either a master or a slave.